Alex-YuZ/Unscramble-computer-science-problems/README.md

 # Unscramble Computer Science  Problems
 ## Project Overview
 This project consists of five tasks based on a fabricated set of calls and texts exchanged during September 2016.
-It will analyze and answer questions about the texts and calls contained in the dataset via **Python** language.
+It will analyze and answer questions about the texts and calls contained in the dataset using **Python** language.
 At the end, run time analysis will be performed on those solutions and determine its efficiency.

 ## About the data
 The text and call data are provided in `csv` files.